MeshTailor: Cutting Seams via Generative Mesh Traversal: Introduction

 In summary, our key contributions are:

-\begin{itemize} \item \textbf{MeshTailor:} The first generative framework to synthesize seams intrinsically on the mesh, ensuring mesh-native, edge-aligned generation without extrinsic proxies or projection. \item \textbf{ChainingSeams:} A hierarchical serialization scheme that organizes the seam graph from global partitioning cuts to local details, enabling autoregressive models to prioritize structural logic before fine-grained geometry. \item \textbf{Efficient Graph Traversal:} A Pointer Network driven by a dual-stream encoder that fuses topological and geometric context.
-This mechanism ensures efficiency by restricting vertex selection to local neighborhoods, mirroring the continuous, shape-aware tracing of a human professional. \end{itemize}
+\begin{itemize} \item \textbf{MeshTailor:} The first generative framework to synthesize seams intrinsically on the mesh, ensuring mesh-native, edge-aligned generation without extrinsic proxies or projection. \item \textbf{ChainingSeams:} A hierarchical serialization scheme that organizes the seam graph from global partitioning cuts to local details, exposing a top-down structural progression to autoregressive decoders. \item \textbf{Efficient Graph Traversal:} A Pointer Network with a dual-stream (topological + geometric) encoder that restricts vertex selection to 1-ring neighborhoods, keeping the decision space compact and the autoregressive sequence short. \end{itemize}